• Home

 • Blackberry Sangria Recipe

-Red Death Cocktail Variation
+Red Death Over Ice Variation

-The ice itself will slow the pour action, so no need to use a spoon in this variation.
+The ice itself will slow the pour action, so there’s no need to use a spoon in this variation.

 Cookbook cover of Chicken and Rice casserole.
 The cookbook is titled Weeknight Supper Solutions